Atharvkote/Data-Structures-Algorithms/README.md

 ## Issues and Bugs

-To report issues or bugs, please open an issue on our [Issues](https://github.com/Atharvkote/Data-Structures-Algorithms/graphs/issue) page.
+To report issues or bugs, please open an issue on our [Issues page](https://github.com/Atharvkote/Data-Structures-Algorithms/graphs/issues)

 ## Contact